vittominacori/token-generator/routes/tutorials/tutorials.md

 ---
 permalink: tutorials
 title: Tutorials
 description: Discover how to Create ERC20 or BEP20 Token in less than a minute.
+No login.
+No setup.
+No coding required.
 meta:
   - property: og:url
     content: https://vittominacori.github.io/tutorials/
   - property: og:title
     content: Tutorials | Token Generator
   - property: og:description
     content: Discover how to Create ERC20 or BEP20 Token in less than a minute.
+No login.
+No setup.
+No coding required.
   - property: twitter:title
     content: Tutorials | Token Generator
   - property: twitter:description
     content: Discover how to Create ERC20 or BEP20 Token in less than a minute.
+No login.
+No setup.
+No coding required.
 ---

 ::: warning IMPORTANT UPDATE